abdulahmad/EA-NHL-Tools/ANIM94-To-BMP/README.md

 132158 - tile id 2816 = skate without puck main sprite

-2816 - might be sprite starting at E7EF4 = 1D97A from start of tiles = tile 3787
+2816 - might be sprite starting at E7EF4 = 1D97A from start of tiles = tile 3787-- correction 1D980

 3787 1110 1100 1011
 2816 1011 0000 0000 - normal